nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 4. Open a `command terminal`
    <details>
-   <summary>Click here for more information on Java 11 installation</summary>
+   <summary>Click here for more information on opening a command terminal</summary>
       <details>
       <summary> I. For macOS: </summary>
    <ul>